 This makes more sense when you consider the number of reads to a database in order to display information in a typical business application, such as a blog CMS or customer relationship manager, compared to the number of times you write to the database.
-Clearly the reads vastly outnumber the writes.
+Clearly, the reads vastly outnumber the writes.
 And yet typical databases and code are optimised for writes.

-This gives rise to the idea that separating the command query parts of the application gives rise to some interesting benefits.
+This gives rise to the idea that separating the command query parts of the application gives will lead to some interesting benefits.
 Not surprisingly it also throws up some interesting challenges such as eventual consistency.
 Incidentally, if you are looking for a way to handle eventual consistency check out this post: 4 Ways to Handle Eventual Consistency on the UI

-In my experience the major problem using the CQRS pattern (or architectural pattern) is the learning curve of CQRS it’s self.
+In my experience the major problem using the CQRS architectural pattern is the learning curve for developers starting out with CQRS it’s self.
 A big factor in deciding if it’s right for part or all of the next project should be how familiar your team is.

 It’s suited to problems that have a clear domain model.
 And given the value attained through event sourcing, it is best suited to business-critical applications.
-There is an argument to develop less critical software using these ideas but more as a training ground for an under-experienced team.
+There is an argument to develop less critical software using these ideas as a training ground for an under-experienced team.

 Given that premise, the following is typically how you would structure the various elements of the architecture.

 1. A Command is generated from the UI

 The UI displays data to the user.
 The user generates a command by carrying out some task.
 This implies a different style of user interface sometimes known as a Task-Based UI.